rli5492/IPC-New2/README.md

 see Injury Map at http://rli5492.github.io/IPC-New2/InjuryMap.html or see a map that shows similarity at http://rli5492.github.io/IPC-New2/Injurymapsimilar.html

 See Chart of Vehicle Based Injuries at http://rli5492.github.io/IPC-New2/VehicleBubble1.html

+See Line Graph of Injuries on time of day at http://rli5492.github.io/IPC-New2/TimeOfDay.html

+See Bar Graph of Injuries based on Day at http://rli5492.github.io/IPC-New2/TimeOfDay.html